Ackleberry/gpio_hal/README.md

 # About:

-This is an abstracted general purpose input output API.
+This is an abstracted General Purpose Input/Output API.
 This module has no implementation.
 It is up to the programmer to implement the API in a low-level, hardware specific, GPIO layer.

 # Why: